CST-Modelling-Tools/tonatiuhxx-blog/blog/2025-12-03-build-macos.md

 Homebrew works transparently on both Apple Silicon and Intel Macs and will be used to install CMake, Python, Qt 6, and additional development libraries required by Tonatiuh++.

-## Install Required Development Tools
+## Installing required Development Tools

 Tonatiuh++ is built on macOS using the **Apple Clang** compiler and the system SDK provided by Xcode Command Line Tools.